A closer look: Arthritis (Osteoarthritis) in Horses

 Most cases of osteoarthritis in horses occur due to abnormal force or load affecting a normal joint, which occurs with consistent, repetitive athletic training.

 Abnormal limb conformation leads to abnormal weight bearing across the joint and contributes to arthritis, even under moderate or light workloads.
-Other contributing factors include previous joint damage from:
+Other contributing factors include previous joint damage.

-Symptoms of osteoarthritis in horses depend on the joint affected, but in general include:
+Symptoms of osteoarthritis in horses depend on the joint affected.

 Diagnosis of osteoarthritis may require several tests, including: